-Anyone who lives in Las Vegas know the city offers so much more than roulette and wave pools.
+Anyone who lives in Las Vegas knows the city offers so much more than roulette and wave pools.
 As Eater points out, “Las Vegas covers just about every genre of food imaginable.”
 So it can be hard to narrow down exactly what to look for in a caterer.
 Here’s a list of some of the best catering in Las Vegas, along with the most inventive dishes on their menus, to help guide your search for the best Vegas eats on and off the Strip.

 Chickpeas Mediterranean Cafe serves up more than just Persian kebabs.
 But you really should try the kebabs.
 Flavorful cubes of beef tenderloin, tandoori chicken, or grilled vegetables come with either fluffy pita or leavened Taftoon bread.
 Over order on the flaky vegetable samosas.
 You can’t have too many of these little turnovers filled with potatoes and peas.
 And don’t forget to end the meal with honey-nut baklava or a rosewater-infused take on Napoleon cake.
 They make fingers sticky and mouths happy.